The Libertines’ Festival Full Line-up Announced!

 The Libertines have two local Kent charities on board for the event.
 Thanet-based The Aspirations Healthy Living Centre, which provides the local community with a one-stop facility for health services, and a charity which offers free accessible music and arts workshops for young persons across East Kent, called Pie Factory Music.
 Also playing at the festival across the weekend are Faithless, who will be playing a DJ set, and Welsh rockers Feeder.
 The Wheels and Fins festival is now in its sixth year, runs from September 7 to September 9th.

 Meanwhile, Echo & the Bunnymen have announced a series of UK and Ireland tour dates this autumn.
 In Dublin they will play the Olympia Theatre on Friday the 12th of October.
-A new version of Seven Seas and all other info is available here.

 Don’t forget you can keep up-to-date on all things Nova over on our Instagram page – follow us for all the craziness of radio life coupled with news, sports and LOTS of cool competitions!
 Click here…